PyO3/pyo3/guide/src/class.md

 The above example generates implementations for `PyTypeInfo` and `PyTypeObject` for `MyClass`.

 ## Get Python objects from `pyclass`
+You can use `pyclass`es like normal rust structs.

+However, if instantiate noramlly, you can't treat `pyclass`es as Python objects.

-In rust side, we can get a Python object which includes `pyclass` by 3 methods.
+To get a Python object which includes `pyclass`, we have to use some special methods.

 ### `PyRef`
-`PyRef` is a special reference, which ensures the reffrered struct is a part of a Python object.
+`PyRef` is a special reference, which ensures that the reffrered struct is a part of a Python object, and you are also holding the GIL.

 You can get an instance of `PyRef` by `PyRef::new`, which does 3 things:
 1. Allocate a Python object in the Python heap